 The landscape setting of the precinct will be established to ensure its integration into the surrounding local and regional landscapes.
-Open Space provisions within the precinct will form part of the comprehensive and integrated system of open space planned for the DCP area, fulfilling aesthetic, recreation, transportation and environmental management functions.
-The principal spatial elements or key areas of the Landscape Concept Plan for the precinct are illustrated on Figure 6 and summarised as follows:-
+Open space provisions within the precinct, together with streetscape treatments, will form part of the comprehensive and integrated system of open space and landscaping planned for the DCP area, fulfilling aesthetic, recreation, transportation and environmental management functions.